AdobeDocs/campaign-classic.en/help/web/using/static-elements-in-a-web-form.md

 ![](assets/s_ncs_admin_survey_tag_ctx_1.png)

 Use personalization fields to re-inject the user name and selected brand into the next page.
 The syntax to use depends on the information storage mode.
-For more on this, refer to [Using collected information](../../web/using/web-forms-answers.md#using-collected-information).
+For more on this, refer to [Use collected information](../../web/using/web-forms-answers.md#using-collected-information).

 >[!NOTE]
 >